Last Updated on

 The good news is that early screening can help detect most health problems in Australian Retriever puppies.
-As long as it grows up healthy, an Australian Shepherd Golden Retriever mix can enjoy a lifespan of 12 to 15 years.
+As long as it grows up healthy, as mentioned in the first paragraph an Australian Shepherd Golden Retriever mix can enjoy a lifespan of 13 to 15 years.

 Where can I get this awesome dog?

 Australian Retriever breeders are few and far between, and Australian Golden Retriever puppies may cost up to $900 each.
 If your heart’s set on a Golden Retriever Australian Shepherd mix, here are some breeders and marketplaces you can try:

 You can also try your luck with breeders of Golden Retrievers and Australian Shepherds.
 Sometimes, these breeders also produce mixed puppies.

 If you’d rather not deal with housebreaking a puppy, you can also contact rescues and shelters to see if they have an Australian Retriever for adoption or rescue.